WHAT IS AN INFERIORITY COMPLEX? CAUSES & HOW TO OVERCOME IT

 3. Social or cultural pressure

-On the other hand, cultural expectations about how men and women should behave can lead to feelings of anxiety and inferiority.
-Men may feel inadequate if they aren’t strong or dominant and women may feel inferior if they are not beautiful.
-Therefore high societal expectations or cultural norms that emphasize certain achievements can make individuals feel inadequate if they do not meet those standards.
+Our society, which is badly influenced by social media, has set unrealistic standards, like a person with white colour is beautiful, a wealthy person is successful, and being smart is more attractive.
+These standards are against the real values of human beings.
+These unrealistic standards lead to a belief that everyone else is better than me.
+On the other hand, cultural expectations about how men and women should behave can lead to feelings of inferiority.
+Men may feel inadequate if they aren’t strong or dominant, and women may feel inferior if they are not beautiful.
+Therefore, high societal expectations that emphasise certain achievements can make individuals feel inadequate if they do not meet those standards.

 4. Failure or Trauma